 This course is the laboratory component of BIO 323 and includes both laboratory and field studies of mammals.
+Prerequisites: BIO 122/122L or consent of instructor.
 Prerequisite or corequisite: BIO 323

-324 Ornithology 3 hours SP Odd
+324 Ornithology

 This course involves the study of the origin, evolution, structure, behavior, adaptations, distribution and classification of birds.